• Ticket Fines and Penalties in Michigan

 • Suspended License―Your driving privileges are taken away for a specified period of time, ranging from days to years.
 After the suspension is served you may resume driving again after paying a license reinstatement fee.

 • Revoked License―Your driving privileges are terminated.
-You generally have to wait one to five years before you can request a hearing to restore your driving eligibility.
+You generally have to wait 1 year to 5 years before you can request a hearing to restore your driving eligibility.

 There are many offenses that can lead to the loss of driving privileges.
 Some of these include: